cKirkktoh/Caspe_Kirk_HW2/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by me Kirk Caspe.
 It may contain code snippets or design elements inspired by other sources, and credits are given where appropriate.

 ## License